BettercareHealth/bettercare/childhood-tb/test-2.md

 # Test 2: Clinical presentation of childhood tuberculosis

-Please choose the ONE most correct answer to each question:

 1. A high index of suspicion:
 	+	Is important in making the correct diagnosis of tuberculosis
 	-	Is only useful in diagnosing tuberculosis in older children